HACKSSENTIAL RULES ~ CHAPTER II

 Benefits: +1 per level to one Martial ES, starting with Combat Art.
 Access to a military environment and the advantages it may offer (such as housing, employment, or legal protections).

-ES: Brawl; Combat Art (axes, blunt weapons, bows, crossbows, daggers, heavy and light blades, polearms, thrown and unconventional weapons); Dodge; First Aid; Outdoor Survival; Perception; Ride; Stamina; Trained in Armors and Shields; Wrestle.
+ES: Brawl; Combat Art (axes, blunt weapons, bows, crossbows, daggers, heavy and light blades, polearms, thrown and unconventional weapons); Dodge; First Aid; Outdoor Survival; Perception; Ride; Trained in Armors and Shields; Wrestle.

 Ranger (Way of Errants)